addulac/phd/source/12_networks.md

 ### Community structure
 <!-- Structral equivalence is more general ! see me) -->

 Real-world networks are known to exhibit a modular structure, where nodes group together according to some equivalence relation [@flake2002self][@girvan2002community][@Schwartz92discoveringshared].
-Those groups are generally referred as communities where a *community* is  defined as a set of nodes that are tighter connected to each other than those outside the community.
+Those groups are generally referred to as communities where a *community* is  defined as a set of nodes that are tighter connected to each other than those outside the community.
 In this case, the nodes are grouped according to an equivalence relation based on their common neighborhood.
 This approach to defined communities is referred to as _**regular equivalence**_ [@holme2005role].

 Nevertheless, networks can also exhibits another form of modular structure based on a different definition of the equivalence relation.
 Instead of measuring the common neighbors, it measure the pattern of relations between nodes.
 That is, nodes in the same group are not necessarily tied together but instead, their connectivity to similar nodes are similar [@goldenberg2010survey].
 This approach is called _**structural equivalence**_ [@lorrain1971structural] (sometimes called *stochastic equivalence* [@wasserman1994social]) and the groups are generally referred to as *blocks*^[Note that we may also refers to them as *classes* in this manuscipt.] [@leicht2006vertex][@sun2009information].